HarrisonA/HarrisonA.github.io/_posts/2016-2-12-UIrouter-and-Angular.md

 ---
 layout: post
-title: Displaying multiple views on page load (using Angular and the ui-router)
+title: Displaying multiple Angular views on page load
 date: 2016-2-12 00:00:00

 ---

-Using ui-router, multiple views can be displayed in a single state.
+Using the ui-router with Angular, multiple views can be displayed in a single state.
 This can be done using "relative" naming or "absolute" naming.
 This post will show one way it can be done using "absolute" naming.
 <br>